krenzaslv/llm-terminal/README.md

 Don't remember a specific command? `llm-cli` can generate and execute terminal scripts for you.
 E.g `llm-cli cli "Move all files in that are bigger than 1GB from /project to /tmp.
 Put the suffix 'to-big-' in front of each file."`

+[!WARNING]
+By default `llm-cli cli` will print the generated code and ask for permission to execute.
+Review the generated code carefully before execution.
+You can disable code review with the `--execute` flag.

 You can chat with a LLM from within your terminal with `llm-cli chat`.

 On first use, `llm-cli` downloads default models for chat and code generation.
 To specify a different model look at `llm-cli --help`.